Stop Spam Emails from Your Own Address

 Why am I getting spam mail from my own email address?

-This usually happens because of email spoofing, where spammers fake the “From” field to make it look like you sent the email.
-It doesn’t mean your account has been hacked, and the email only looks like it came from you.
+This usually happens because of email spoofing, where spammers fake the "From" field to make it look like you sent the email.
+It doesn't mean your account has been hacked — the email only looks like it came from you.

 What's the safest action to take when you receive a suspicious email?

 Do not click any links or download attachments.
-Mark it as spam, and block the sender.
-After that, delete them to avoid clicking accidentally in the future.
+Mark it as spam and block the sender.
+Then delete it to avoid accidentally clicking it later.

 Can someone use my email address without me knowing it?